Grupo-de-modelado-probabilista/BART/optimization/line_profiler/README.md

 ## Getting started

-Miniconda is used to setup the environments.
+Miniconda is used to setup the environment.

 Once miniconda is installed, there is an `environment.yml` file to create an environment with all the dependencies needed to run the line profiling tests.